blakemcbride/Build/README.md

     simple system and follow their conventions, the build system works nearly automatically.
 There is almost nothing to specify.
-On the other hand, as your needs increase and become increasingly specific to your problem domain, "Convention over configuration" build system quickly become inordinately complex.
+On the other hand, as your needs increase and become increasingly specific to your problem domain, "convention over configuration" build system quickly become inordinately complex.
 The complexity of the build process starts to become as complex as the application itself thus adding a very significant level of complexity and difficulty to support a large and complex